Álvar Núñez Cabeza de Vaca: Early life and family

 Álvar Núñez Cabeza de Vaca was born around 1490 in the Andalusian town of Jerez de la Frontera, Cádiz.
-His father, Francisco de Vera was an hidalgo, a rank of minor Spanish nobility.
-His mother was Teresa Cabeza de Vaca, also from an hidalgo family.
-He was named after his mother's great-grandfather, Álvar Núñez Cabeza de Vaca, but the real influence in his life was his paternal grandfather, Pedro de Vera.
+His father, Francisco de Vera Mendoza y Hinojosa was an hidalgo, a rank of minor Spanish nobility.
+His mother was María Teresa Cabeza de Vaca y Zurita, also from an hidalgo family.
+He was named after his mother's great-grandfather, Álvar Núñez Cabeza de Vaca, but the real influence in his life was his paternal grandfather, Pedro de Vera y Mendoza.

 Pedro de Vera was described by contemporaries as an expert in fighting battles on land and sea.
 He led raids against the Moors in North Africa and in 1483 completed the conquest of Grand Canaria, one of the major islands of the Canaries.
 He was appointed military governor of the island and used his position to capture Canary natives (Guanches) and sell them as slaves in Spain.
 When natives on the neighboring island of Gomera revolted, he brutally put down the rebellion, killing males over the age of fifteen and selling the women and children into slavery.
 He was heavily fined for his actions and recalled to Castile in 1490.
 Cabeza de Vaca would have heard of these exploits growing up; many years later he named a province in South America, Vera, in honor of his grandfather.

 Cabeza de Vaca's father and grandfather died around 1506 and his mother died in 1509, leaving behind a modest estate for her seven children.
 His younger siblings went to live with their aunt but Álvar had already entered the service of Juan Alfonso Pérez de Guzmán, 3rd Duke of Medina Sidonia in 1503.
 The house of Medina Sidonia was one of the most powerful in Andalusia and was a dominant force in Seville, the commercial center of Spain's growing overseas empire.
 Cabeza de Vaca served as a page and then chamberlain for the duke.
 In 1511 he traveled to Italy to fight against the French in the Italian Wars.
 In February 1512 he took part in the Battle of Ravenna where the Spanish were badly defeated and Cabeza de Vaca was wounded.
 He later served as the royal standard-bearer in Gaeta, near Naples.